jogramphy/gis_3/README.md

 ![image](/visualizations/singapore_planning_area_2015.png)

 More importantly, what we want to do is to overlay one file on the other and see how it inersects.
-We follow the example outlined here (https://sixtysixwards.com/home/crosswalk-tutorial/) to help us do this.
+We follow the example outlined to help us do this, as outlined by Tannen (2021) <sup>3<sup>.
 We first include some formatting instructions so that we can do the overlaying seamlessly.

 ```{r}
 sixtysix_colors <- list(